abdoulkarim22/abdoulkarim22/README.md

    # 💫 About Me:
   I am a Full Stack Developer with over 3 years of experience building web and mobile applications.
-I specialize in JavaScript, Next js, TypeScript, React.js, React Native,C , and Firebase, creating efficient and scalable solutions for both frontend and backend.
+I specialize in JavaScript, Next js, TypeScript, React.js, React Native,  and Firebase, creating efficient and scalable solutions for both frontend and backend.

 Currently, I am a student at 42 Abu Dhabi, where I continue to deepen my expertise in software development and collaborative projects.
 I am passionate about learning new technologies, solving complex problems, and delivering high-quality code.